Concordium/concordium-rust-smart-contracts/CTS1.rst

 Abstract
 ========

-An standard interface for both fungible and non-fungible tokens implemented in smart contracts.
+An standard interface for both fungible and non-fungible tokens implemented in a smart contract.
 The interface provides functions for transferring token ownership, authenticating other address to transfer tokens and for other smart contracts to access token balances.
 It allows for off-chain applications to track token balances, authentication and the location of token metadata using logged events.